NgTung/gender_pridictor/README.md

 Gender Predictor by Vietnamese name
 ===================================

 A funny application to predict your gender by your vietnammese name.
-This app using Google Tensorflow with NodeJS wrapper.
+This app using Google Tensorflow run on Python and NodeJS is an interface wrapper it.

 ## Prepare dependencies: